sotosoc/bible_ventilated/README.md

 These documents are a midpoint between a word document and a powerpoint presentation.

+## Page Headings

+I currently include consecutively numbered headings in the document.
+It does occur to me that these might be entirely unnecessary.
+I may remove them at some point.

+While these exist, these are my thoughts on them:

+- Heading titles are taken from the text that follows, usually the very first words.
+  I seek to be extensively uncreative in creating these headings.

+- Headings are in the exact same place on every page.
+  This means your eyes can anticipate the location of the firs line of text on the next page.
+  I ignore these headings almost all of the time.

+- Identical headings exist because the Bible repeats.

 # How to Consume These Texts

 I import the resulting PDFs into Notability on my iPad